 When Martin first started the song, he messed up the first couple of lines, apologized and started again.
-Making the song even more touching.
+Making the song even more heart-breaking.

-You can listen to the original Linkin Park version of ‘Crawling‘ in the video below that.
+You can listen to the original still brilliant Linkin Park version of ‘Crawling‘ in the video below that.